BAD TURN (Charlie Fox #13)

 For the moment, Charlie is playing hard to get but the scene will soon shift from rural New Jersey to Italy and France, where she will need all her legendary skills to protect her principals—and herself—amid the bizarre perils of the international arms trade.

-Click here to buy BAD TURN now and read the rest of the story.
-Enjoy!
+Enjoyed reading these opening chapters?
+Buy BAD TURN now and read the rest of the story!